What is informal resolution?

 - If the complainant has experienced sexual misconduct, informal resolution can be brokered before a formal complaint has been made; this is done through the complainant contacting the helpline, which is run by Victim Support.
 Should a complainant of sexual misconduct decide to explore informal resolution once investigation has begun, they will need to contact the helpline to organise this.
 The Helpline provider can commission a specialist mediation organisation to facilitate Informal resolution in these circumstances, and the complainant can have the support of a specialist Independent Sexual Misconduct Advisor (ISMA) throughout the process should they require it.

-For investigations undertaken by the Lords Commissioner for Standards, it is important to note that the Lords follow arrangements in the Code of Conduct.
+For investigations undertaken by the Lords Commissioners for Standards, it is important to note that the Lords follow arrangements in the Code of Conduct.
 This states that “At any time during an investigation involving bullying, harassment or sexual misconduct the Commissioner may reach an agreed resolution with both the complainant and the member under investigation.
 At the Commissioner’s discretion, such an agreed resolution can bring the investigation to an end.”
 This is the equivalent of, but not identical to, informal resolution through the ICGS.

 What are the benefits of informal resolution?